-I spent a little over a year saving my money from chores and biking all around my small home town picking up recycling that I could return for a small deposit to get a “professional” video camera.
+I spent over a year riding my bike around town, picking up recycling that I could return for a small deposit to get a professional video camera.

-I filmmed myself performing magic for a time and uploaded some videos to YouTube, but then realized I could make money filming things for other people.
+I then began to film myself performing magic and uploaded some videos to YouTube.
+Only then I realized I could make money filming things for other people.

 I filmed a few events, dance recitals, sporting events, etc. I never made much money from it, not even enough to pay for the original cost of my camera gear.
-But I fell in-love with the process of creating and learning to create.
+But I fell in love with creating and learning to create.